sopho1/BINGO_Game/README.md

 Connect to other players using the Connect activity.
 Host or join a game.
 Play BINGO by marking numbers on your card and aim to get five in a row (horizontally, vertically, or diagonally).

-## License
-This project is for educational purposes and is not licensed for commercial use.